All Episodes

 That's right.

-They don't get any pay doctor.
+They don't get any pay docked.

-Now, this isn't a health care company.
+Now, this isn't a healthcare company.

-Uh have to have to point that out.
+I have to point that out.

-I've always marveled.
+But nevertheless, the smoking thing, I've always marveled.

-Smokers ought to be the latest version of American heroes.
+Smokers ought to be the latest version of American Heroes.

 They single-handedly are funding children's health care.

-And their taxes on cigarettes are going to go up a buck a pack if this ships thing signed into law by the president, and cigars are going to go up to $10 a stick in taxes.
+And their taxes on cigarettes are going to go up a buck a pack if this ships thing signed into law by the president.

-Uh, and they're going to be fewer and fewer tobacco products sold.
+And there are going to be fewer and fewer tobacco products sold.

 Then what are the programs going to do?